...

 3. You’re Changing Your Vehicle

-Most modern vehicles have additional space for wheelchair users to add a lift or access ramp.
+Most modern vehicles have additional space for wheelchair users, allowing the addition of a lift or access ramp.

 Sometimes the user will want to use the platform on another vehicle or they’ll be selling the current vehicle.
 So it makes sense to remove the lift.